Akanksha0217/React_learnig/README.md

 This repository contains all the projects, exercises, and notes I’ve created while learning **React.js** — a powerful JavaScript library for building user interfaces.
 ---
 ## 📚 About React
-**React.js** is a popular JavaScript library developed by Facebook for building fast, interactive, and reusable UI components.
+**React.js** is a popular JavaScript library developed by Facebook for building fast, interactive, and reus able UI components.
 In this repository, I explore React concepts like:
 - Components & JSX
 - Props and State